Reading fatal stabbings being treated as terrorist incident - police say

 “I am in contact with the police and will ensure they have all the support they need.
 I would like to thank Thames Valley Police and the emergency services for their response.”

 “I can confirm that this incident is not connected.
-It occurred around three hours after the protest had concluded,” he said.
+It occurred around three hours after the protest had concluded,” Detective Chief Superintendent Ian Hunter said.

 Mr Hunter also urged people to continue to stay away from the area as police conduct their investigation.